 Value For Money

-All NFTS students have access to our Masterclasses programme of high profile speakers from across the film, TV and games industries and many of our MA and Diploma courses include work placements at prominent industry companies.
-Our Bridges to Industry programme also gives some students the opportunity to work on extra-curricular projects with commercial partners.
+All NFTS students have access to our Masterclasses programme of high profile speakers from across the film, television and games industries and many of our Masters and Diploma courses include work placements at prominent industry companies.
+Our Bridges to Industry programme also gives some students the opportunity to work on extracurricular projects with commercial partners.

 Content Tabs